openclarity/apiclarity/README.md

 ```
 ./deploy.sh <namespace1> <namespace2> ...
 ```

+Note:
+To build the WASM filter instead of using the pre-built binary, please follow the instructions on [wasm-filters](https://github.com/apiclarity/wasm-filters)

-6. Port forward to APIClarity UI:
+5. Port forward to APIClarity UI:
 ```
 kubectl port-forward -n apiclarity svc/apiclarity 9999:8080
 ```

-7. Open APIClarity UI in the browser: [http://localhost:9999/](http://localhost:9999/)
+6. Open APIClarity UI in the browser: [http://localhost:9999/](http://localhost:9999/)

-8. Generate some traffic in the applications (e.g. [sock-shop demo](https://github.com/microservices-demo/microservices-demo)) in the traced namespaces and check APIClarity UI :)
+7. Generate some traffic in the applications (e.g. [sock-shop demo](https://github.com/microservices-demo/microservices-demo)) in the traced namespaces and check APIClarity UI :)

 ## Running locally with demo data